France fears Jewish school gunman could strike again

 Immigrants and Islam have been major themes of the campaign as Sarkozy tries to win over the voters of far-right leader Marine Le Pen.
 Analysts say the shootings could transform the election debate and possibly tone down populist rhetoric.

-"This is someone who has killed every four days, who is extremely organised, who has a high-calibre weapon," Paris Prosecutor Francois Molins told a news conference.
+"This is someone who has killed every four days, who is extremely organized, who has a high-calibre weapon," Paris Prosecutor Francois Molins told a news conference.

 "We're up against an extremely determined individual, who knows he's being hunted and could strike again."